softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 When sending a `Notification` that refers to one of the clients, the message should use the Clients username.
 (E.g., `Bob left the game`).

 If a `UserGameCommand` is invalid (e.g. invalid authToken or gameID doesn’t exist) the server should only send an `Error` message informing the Root Client what went wrong.
-No messages should be sent to the other Clients.
+No messages should be sent to the other clients.
 The Error message must contain the word `error` (case doesn’t matter).

 **Root Client sends CONNECT**